KhuzaibTEM/Bouncy-Square/README.md

 **Features:**
 - **Bouncing Squares Gameplay** – Squares move freely, bounce off walls, and interact with power-ups.
 - **Custom Level Editor** – Create and save your own levels with an intuitive interface.
-- **Power-Ups & Effects** – Includes teleporters, kill zones, and a finish area.
+- **Power-Ups & Effects** – Includes teleporters, knife, and a finish area.
 - **CSV-Based Levels** – Easily load and modify levels using CSV files.
 - **Smooth Visuals & Audio** – Dynamic contrails, overlays, and background music.